Maedeabm/Stroke-Prediction-Odyssey-From-Classic-Classifiers-to-Transformers/README.md

 - **stroke**: At the heart of the dataset, 1 signifies a stroke event, while 0 signals no such history.

 # 🧠 Stroke Prediction with a Dash of Logistic Regression

-## What's Going On in the Code?

-1. **Loading the Data**: Just bringing in the data to play with.
-2. **Cleaning Up**: Removing missing stuff and getting the data in shape.
-3. **Getting Things to Scale**: Scaling features so our model learns better.
-4. **Teaching the Model**: We're using the Logistic Regression model here.
-5. **Checking How We Did**: We've got predictions!
-Let's see how well we did.
-6. **Pretty Charts**: We've visualized our results.
-Who doesn't love charts?

 ## Getting Started